scottt10/isLive/content/blog/cozyHosting.md

 ![1](/cozyhos/1.png)

-This site seems like to be web hosting. while navigating the website there is login page .
+This site seems like to be web hosting while navigating the website there is login page .
 Jump into their.

 ![alt text](/cozyhos/2.png)